Spajciuch/wexenbot/README.md

 - [ ] fix kick command
 - [x] prepare readme
 ### Contact
-If you have an issue join
+If you have an issue or you want to help us join our guild : https://discord.gg/CHJRGS